Skip to Content

 • Leap.load(url:): Loads a model bundle and returns a ModelRunner

-• Conversation: Manages chat history and generates responses
+• Conversation: Manages message state and generates responses

 • ChatMessage: Represents messages with role (.user, .assistant, .system) and content